bitterjug/elm-wpc/readme.markdown

   is the first one after that button.
 So maybe we should in this case do `scrollToEntry` to refocus that one?

-  - [ ] The proper handling of this case is actually more subtle because once we have scrolled off the single entry we ought to change the route.
-But in a three column layout, we have no way of knowing what entry is being looked at.
-In a sense maybe we should lose the query parameter and return to '#blog' because although there is an expanded card, its no being looked at any more.

   I wonder if there is a more general solution?

-  - When we are scrolling up the page we do want to scroll to somewhere to prevent the jitter of inserting new entries above the current scroll position.

-  - And when I'm filling in the predecessors of a single page entry, my intent is similar: I want to keep the current item on the screen.
-But maybe what I want to do is scroll not to the entry but to a new offsett that keeps the top fo the screen in the same place.
-So if we can know what the current scroll offset is, and we can get the amoutn of vertical space introduced by the incoming items, we coulid try and scroll to there.
-    But it starts not from the current card as defined by the model but by the current scroll position which we're not currently keeping in the model -- but we ought to according to TEA.
+ - If we know what the current scroll offset is, and the size of content being added above.
+But we don't always know the current scroll top.
+We get it only when we receive the `scrollInfo` from a scroll event.
+But prior to any scroll event, the scrolltop is 0.
+And after we insert something at top it's the size of that.

     So what if we store the current scroll info in the model?

-    Then we can use it if the load is triggered by a click.
-IF the load is triggered by a scroll event, we actually have the current scroll top.
+    If the load is triggered by a scroll-up event, we actually have the current scroll top.

     When loading a new url, and backfilling earlier etnries, we dont know what the scroll offset and height are.
 But since no scrolling has happened yet, `scrollTop` is 0.

-    `scrollToEntry` tries to calculate the hight of a given item in the stack after scrolling.
+- [ ] Once we have scrolled off the single entry we ought to change the route.
+  Maybe we should lose the query parameter and return to '#blog' because although there is an expanded card, its no being looked at any more.

  -[ ] There's probably an error case arising from the fact that when we decide